thewca/wca-regulations/wca-regulations.md

 WCA Regulations in [PDF format](link:pdf)

 ### Source
-Development of the WCA Regulations and Guidelines is public [on GitHub](https://github.com/thewca/wca-regulations).
+Development of the WCA Regulations and Guidelines is public [on GitHub](https://github.com/thewca/wca-regulations) and the discussion is public [on the WCA Forum](https://forum.worldcubeassociation.org/c/regulations).

 ### Contact
 For questions and feedback, please contact the [WCA Regulations Committee (WRC)](mailto:wrc@worldcubeassociation.org).